Who Commits Elder Abuse?

 Secondly, there are financial institutions, which normally come into contact with victims of elder abuse when they receive a complaint that a broker, teller, or other agent of their company intentionally or unwittingly aided in committing elder abuse.
 These companies, which tend to see themselves as benevolent and helping seniors with retirement, nevertheless often find themselves in the crosshairs of elder abuse complaints.

 These two groups often disagree about something fundamental in preventing elder abuse: who is responsible for committing the majority of it?
-Financial institutions often claim that the majority of financial elder abuse is committed by family members (as in this study by Metlife), implicitly saying that there’s nothing banks or insurance companies can do to prevent it.
+Financial institutions often claim that the majority of financial elder abuse is committed by family members (https://www.safetydetectives.com/blog/the-ultimate-internet-safety-guide-for-seniors/.), implicitly saying that there’s nothing banks or insurance companies can do to prevent it.

 Senior advocates and financial elder abuse attorneys see it differently.
 Seniors are often victims of pushy brokers, pushy salespeople, and as the recent Wells Fargo episode shows, financial fraud committed without their knowledge or consent.
 Where an insurance company might see a good customer, our San Francisco financial elder abuse attorneys might see an elderly grandparent, living on a fixed income, burdened down with abusive financial products that become more onerous and expensive by the day.